 Duncan Heining, All About Jazz

-Mwamba's main group is the critically acclaimed Yana with Dave Kane (bass) and Joshua Blackmore (drums).
+Mwamba's main group is the critically acclaimed yana with Dave Kane (bass) and Joshua Blackmore (drums).
 This group exemplifies a core ideal of creating an "open, living music"; listening and responding spontaneously as a unit to make music that has love, language and a groove.
 Their first studio release don't overthink it was hailed as "engaging and evocative" (All About Jazz) and described as "the sound of three minds working together in a utopian zone, way beyond the individual ego - and producing something quite beautiful in the process" (Jazzwise).
+Their latest release on Two Rivers Records, described by Wire Magazine as "their strongest album to date" is baby/people.
 Dave and Corey are also in an improvising sextet called The Spirit Farm, formed out of research by pianist Adam Fairhall.
 Mwamba and Fairhall also form a trio with drummer Johnny Hunter called Backyard Chassis.

-He is a member of the Anglo-French quartet Sonsale with bassist Andy Champion, drummer Sylvain Darrifourcq and cellist Valentin Ceccaldi.
+He is part of the Anglo-French quartet Sonsale with bassist Andy Champion, drummer Sylvain Darrifourcq and cellist Valentin Ceccaldi.
 Corey also works with Andy in an improvising trio with saxophonist Ntshuks Bonga.
-He plays in duos with saxophonist Rachel Musson; pianist Robert Mitchell; percussionists Martin Pyne and Walt Shaw; and the multi-instrumentalist Orphy Robinson.
-Corey is also associated with the Glasgow Improvisers Orchestra.
+He also works in a trio with U.S. violist Mat Maneri and Romanian pianist Lucian Ban.
+Corey plays in duos with saxophonist Rachel Musson; pianist Robert Mitchell; percussionists Martin Pyne and Walt Shaw; and the multi-instrumentalist Orphy Robinson.
+Corey is also an honorary member of Glasgow Improvisers Orchestra.

-Corey contributes to saxophonist Nat Birchall's quintet, saxophonist and composer Martin Archer's large ensemble Engine Room Favourites, and trumpeter Nick Malcolm's quartet.
+Corey has contributed to saxophonist Nat Birchall's quintet, saxophonist and composer Martin Archer's large ensemble Engine Room Favourites, and trumpeter Nick Malcolm's quartet.
 He plays with Nick and drummer Simon Roth in Our Own Decay.

 Corey is also an adventurous programmer of new music in Derby, setting up One Note Sunday and The Family Album as well as programming Derby Jazz's improvised music stream called 2ndline.
 Currently he is the lead administrator of Out Front!, an East Midlands-based new music promoting/producing organisation; and the artistic director of Derby Jazz.